CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 Thanks to labels, we can define *chains* of exceptions, where each definition is the exception to the previous one, and the base case for the next one.
-This pattern is the most usual in legal texts, and its behavior is straightfoward: when multiple definitions apply, pick the one with the highest priority in the chain.
+This pattern is the most usual in legal texts, and its behavior is straightforward: when multiple definitions apply, pick the one with the highest priority in the chain.
 Here's a representation of the exception chain in our example so far: